ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 of the model and data.

-In fact, based on the exercise above, any "sampler" is only concerned with the model log probability, and should only be required to accept a **model log probability** function and a proposed set of initial parameter values, and return a chain of sampled values.
+In fact, based on the exercise above, any "sampler" is only concerned with the model log probability (though some also require the local gradient of the log probability w.r.t. the parameters to find where to climb next), and should only be required to accept a **model log probability** function and a proposed set of initial parameter values, and return a chain of sampled values.